 - 2 pinches ground black pepper

-- With a rack placed at the center level, pre-heat the oven to 425 degrees.
+- Pre-heat the oven to 425 degrees.
 Trim the tops off the beets to about 1 inch.
 Wash and dry the beets and place on a double piece of heavy foil.
 Toss the beets with olive oil and sprinkle with salt and pepper.
 Wrap the beets up in the foil and place the packet on the center rack in the oven.
 Roast until beets are easily pierced with the tip of a paring knife, about 40 minutes depending on the size.

 - While the beets are roasting, make the vinaigrette.
-Whisk oil, vinegar, yolk, garlic and shallot together in a small bowl until creamy.
+Whisk oil, vinegar, yolk (if using), garlic and shallot together in a small bowl until creamy.
 Season with salt and pepper.
 If vinaigrette is made ahead of time, refrigerate until serving due to the raw egg yolk.
 Re-whisk if needed.

 - To assemble your salad, divide the greens between plates, add your fruit and vegetable bits, and add the goat cheese.
-Drizzle sparingly with the vinaigrette.
+Drizzle with the vinaigrette, about 1 tablespoon per person and serve extra on the side.